 The overuse and misuse of antibiotics are key factors contributing to antibiotic resistance.
-The general public, doctors and hospitals all play a role in ensuring proper use of the drugs and minimizing the development of antibiotic resistance.
+The general public, doctors and hospitals all play a role in ensuring proper use of the medications and minimizing the development of antibiotic resistance.

 Antibiotics treat bacterial infections but not viral infections.
 For example, an antibiotic is an appropriate treatment for strep throat, which is caused by the bacterium Streptococcus pyogenes.
-It's not, however, the right treatment for most sore throats, which are caused by viruses.
+But it's not the right treatment for most sore throats, which are caused by viruses.

 - Flu (influenza)